fiddybux/fiddy-python-dump/README.md

 # fiddy-python-dump

-A place to dump my Python programming ideas.
+A place to dump my Python development stuff.